MGU Rewarding Responders Grant

 - Organization description.
 Include organization size (number of members, safety vehicles, etc.), volunteer or paid staff, location or geographical size of area served, number of events the organization responded to last year, etc. (10 points)

 - Project title.
 This may include name of equipment or training.

 - Project description.
-Describe equipment or training being requested and why.
+Describe the equipment or training being requesting and why (if upgrading, include how old the current equipment is).
 Include a description of equipment or training, how it will be used, and why this equipment or training was chosen over another.
-Describe the equipment life expectancy and maintenance requirements.
+Describe the life expectancy of the equipment and the maintenance requirements.
 (15 points)